 Before I continue, here are the features of the Vitamix S50…

-- Variable speed – up to 10 speed settings
+- Variable speed – up to 10-speed settings

-- Out of the box, you’ll get two blending containers – one large 40 ounce pitcher and a smaller 20 ounce container
+- Out of the box, you’ll get two blending containers – one large 40-ounce pitcher and a smaller 20-ounce container

-- Both containers are dishwasher safe
+- Both pitchers are dishwasher safe

 - Comes with a recipe booklet